 Cleft lip and palate are birth defects that occur because a baby’s lip or mouth does not form properly during pregnancy.
-The Centers for Disease Control and Prevention report that each year in the U.S., 4,440 babies are born with a cleft lip with or without a cleft palate and 2,650 babies are born with a cleft palate.8

 A cleft lip is an upper lip that is split.
 It is caused by the failure of the tissue of the lip to join before birth during the fourth through seventh week of pregnancy.
-The cause of orofacial clefts is usually unknown, however, the combination of genes and other risk factors, such as hormonal imbalances, nutritional deficiencies and certain medications taken during pregnancy may be causes.9
+The cause of orofacial clefts is usually unknown, however, the combination of genes and other risk factors, such as hormonal imbalances, nutritional deficiencies and certain medications taken during pregnancy may be causes.

 A cleft palate occurs when the tissue that makes up the roof of the mouth does not join together during the sixth through ninth week of pregnancy.
 A baby may experience both the front and back of the palate being open or being open only in one area.
 A cleft palate is a more serious condition than a cleft lip, although both require surgery in order to be corrected.